 Meet Pando, Methuselah, and More of the World’s Oldest Trees—Right Here in the West

 We all intrinsically know that trees are old—the oldest life forms on our planet, prehistoric in some cases.
 Among all life on earth, they have the greatest capacity for ancientness; this is what trees are famous for.
-But even though we in the West, with our wanton access to the largest, oldest trees in the world, know that “trees are old,” we might lose sight of the ways in which trees can measure the timeline of humanity itself.
+But even though we in the West know that trees are old, we might lose sight of the ways in which trees can measure the timeline of humanity itself.
 The West is home to nearly all of America’s oldest trees—and many of the world’s largest.
 We are incredibly fortunate to have these wizened wizards in our midst.
 Here are the places in the West where you can witness their grandeur up close and in person.

 Pando: The One-Tree Forest of Quaking Aspen